More than 100 entities manifest as diffuse lung disease.

 The chest film on the left shows diffuse areas with nodular air space opacifications.

-The HRCT demonstrates multiple nodules in peribronchial distribution, partially confluent, and a cavitation, strongly suggestive for tuberculosis.
+The HRCT demonstrates multiple nodules in peribronchial distribution, partially confluent, and a cavitation in the right lung, strongly suggestive for tuberculosis.

 Other diseases in the differential are Wegener granulomatosis or malignancy (both show no tree-in-bud).